Levirate marriage: Somalia

 In Somalia, levirate marriage is practiced and is called Dumaal, and provisions are made under Somali customary law or Xeer with regard to bride price (yarad).
 The widow is usually given a choice in the matter.
 In the past few decades since the start of the Somali Civil War, this type of marriage has fallen out of favor due to strict Islamic interpretations that have been imported to Somalia.

 South Sudan

 Levirate marriages are very common among South Sudan's Nilotic peoples, especially among the Dinka and Nuer people.

 An alternate form, the ghost marriage, occurs when a groom dies before marriage.
 The deceased groom is replaced by his brother who serves as a stand in to the bride; any resulting children are considered children of the deceased spouse.

 Zimbabwe

 In Zimbabwe, levirate marriage is practiced amongst the Shona people, and provisions are made under Zimbabwe customary law, with regard to bride price (roora).
 The widow is usually given a choice in the matter, as well as the widower.
-In the past few decades, this type of marriage has fallen out of favor due to increased rural-to urban migration as well as improved literacy for women and the girl-child in general.
+In the past few decades, this type of marriage has fallen out of favor due to increased rural-to urban migration as well as improved literacy for women and girls.

+Americas

+Pre-colonial Inca civilization

+Spanish chronicler, Juan de Betanzos, described the practice of levirate marriage which he saw observed in Peru in the early 16th-century by the people ruled by the Inca: "If the first husband of a woman died and the woman wanted to marry, she would be married to the closest relative of her husband.
+If children remained from her first husband, she should rear them as her own.
+If the first husband left no children, the second should be from the same lineage and the lineage would continue and the blood of those of Cuzco would not be mixed with that of some other nation or disappear."

 In popular culture

+Levirate marriages serve as a plot-element in various works of fiction: